The UnBIASED Advisory Board

 Dr. Thomas Payne, MD is the Medical Director for Information Technology Services at UW Medicine, a UW professor of medicine, attending physician in the General Internal Medicine Center at UW Medical Center Roosevelt Center, and previously served as Board Chair of the American Medical Informatics Association (AMIA).

 Dr. Angad Singh, MD is a practicing family physician and informatics leader at the University of Washington.
 He serves as the Physician Lead for Clinical Informatics for UW Medicine Primary Care & Population Health and is the Physician Lead for EHR Optimization across UW Medicine.
-He has an expertise in electronic health records, digital health, health equity, telehealth, and clinical innovation.
+He has expertise in electronic health records, digital health, health equity, telehealth, and clinical innovation.

 Dr. Mary Czerwinski, PhD is Partner Research Manager at Microsoft Research and a leading expert in the field of human-computer interaction known for research on emotion tracking for health and wellness.
 Dr. Czerwinski is a fellow of the ACM, EAI and APS.